Saffron Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Saffron Building Society’s changes.
-Even though using the tool is not a condition for acceptance on the Saffron Building Society panel, demonstrating you can remain up to date with Saffron Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel standing.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Saffron Building Society’s changes.
+Even though using this technology is not a prerequisite for Saffron Building Society , demonstrating you can stay up to date with Saffron Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel status.

-The software creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Saffron Building Society